-New students who first enroll in an Everest institution, Wyotech Laramie, or Wyotech Daytona Beach on or after January 1, 2017 and were referred by a leader in the local community are eligible to apply for the Zenith American Dream New Student Scholarship of up to \$2,000.
+The Zenith American Dream Scholarship is a multimillion-dollar institutional scholarship program for students who attend an Everest or WyoTech institution.
+New students who first enroll in an Everest or WyoTech institution on or after August 24, 2015 and were referred by a leader in the local community are eligible to apply for the Zenith American Dream Scholarship of \$5,000 per academic year.